Skip to content

 In addition to standard precautions the following should be observed:

-• if there is not access to a hazardous waste stream, such as waste generated in people's own homes, this should be sealed in a bin liner before disposal into the usual waste stream
+• waste generated in people's own homes should be sealed in a bin liner before disposal into the usual waste stream

 Always perform hand hygiene appropriately after disposing of PPE.